theonize/Currier/Doctrine/Bibliology/Narrative.md

 - The northern kingdom is hardly discussed
 - Manasseh's salvation is displayed

-The when explains the why - the date of authorship exudes meaning.
+The when explains the why
+- the date of authorship exudes meaning.
+- sequence of events is also important
+  - first, what was the actual sequence
+  - second, what order were the elements portrayed in
+  - finally, what was left out and why?
+    - e.g. [2Kgs 16]() vs [Ezra 7](); both genealogies of Ezra (linking him to Aaron) but one is shorter ~ why?!

 i.e. 4 gospels because diversity is divinely enforced.
 - Chronology